-- The lessons will have "Bloom's taxonomy" for flipped classroom as a background. - Students will have activities in which they will, independently and individually, explore specific (and always available) content at home and then bring findings/discussions to the class, creating a powerful sense of interaction and collaboration. - It is about building the knowledge themselves and then apply it at the classroom, in group.
+- All the activities/theoretical aspects used in lessons will be available in the DER so you can all any information there. - Some lessons will have "Bloom's taxonomy" for flipped classroom as a background. - Students will have activities in which they will, independently and individually, explore specific (and always available) content at home and then bring findings/discussions to the class, creating a powerful sense of interaction and collaboration. - It is about building the knowledge themselves and then apply it at the classroom, in group.